molinsp/eigendata-doc/docs/README.md

 2. 1. `pip install pyforest`
 3. You need to install xlrd to be able to load excel datasets
 4. 1. `pip install xlrd`
-5. fastdata has graduated, and is no longer in test pip.
+5. fastdata has graduated and is no longer in test pip.
 To get latest version
    1. `pip uninstall fastdata`
    2. `pip install fastdata`
 6. New chat functionality allows you to get help right from Eigendata Formula Bar